lednikita0481/Hash-Table-research/README.md

 | CRC32                 |      8.0          |   1.39               | 0.96                  |
 | CRC32 + strcmp no load|      7.7          |   1.44               | 1.04                  |

-We got the same result as with optimised AVX version of polynom hash function with improved strcmp.
+We got the same result as with optimised AVX version of the polynom hash function with improved strcmp.

 ### Version 4.
 Increase hash table size

-During this work I tried to improve the performance in finding words in hash table lists with non-zero amount of collisions.
-Final optimisation I will do is obvious and even uninteresting.
-I will increase hash table size!
-Now it has on average 20-30 collisions a list, so we should expect that new hash table will have 2-3 collisions a list.
+During this work, I tried to improve the performance in finding words in hash table lists with a non-zero amount of collisions.
+The final optimisation I will do is obvious and even uninteresting.
+I will increase the hash table size!
+Now it has on average 20-30 collisions in a list, so we should expect that the new hash table will have 2-3 collisions in a list.

 | Optimisation          | Elapsed time (s)  | Absolute speeding up | Realative speeding up |